Otis Redding discography

-This is the discography of American soul singer Otis Redding.
+This is the discography of the American soul singer Otis Redding.

 Studio albums

 Posthumous studio albums

 Otis Redding's death prompted a number of releases, including live albums and compilations.
 Four albums of mostly new material were released, but they are more like compilations than official studio releases.

 The first of these releases, The Dock of the Bay, assembled by guitarist and producer Steve Cropper, is made up of previously released singles and b-sides as well as some album tracks and a few previously unissued recordings.
 The other three of these albums contain a greater amount of previously unreleased material.
 The posthumous collections are generally considered to be of good quality, which is unusual, as many posthumous releases by other artists receive unfavorable reviews.

 A fifth release, Remember Me, came out on 20 March 1992, featuring 22 unreleased tracks taken from Redding's 1963–1967 recordings, with numerous unreleased and stereo recordings.
-Two alternate takes of "(Sittin' on) The Dock of the Bay" and alternate takes of other famous tracks, such as "Respect", "Come to Me", and Try a Little Tenderness, are among its highlights.
+Two alternate takes of "(Sittin' on) The Dock of the Bay" and alternate takes of other famous tracks, such as "Respect", "Come to Me", and "Try a Little Tenderness", are among its highlights.